michaelyehya/AquaOptima_An-open-source-interactive-tool-for-holistic-water-allocation/README.md

 | **OF2** | Environmental impact (water volume + energy + CO₂) | Linear | Minimize |
 | **OF3** | Social equity — Water Equity index *WE* | Nonlinear | Maximize |

 There is no single best answer: cheap allocations tend to be carbon-heavy or inequitable, and equitable ones tend to be expensive.
-Rather than one solution, AquaOptima returns a **Pareto front** of non-dominated allocations.
+Rather than one solution, Aquivo returns a **Pareto front** of non-dominated allocations.
 Every point is optimal in the sense that no objective can improve without another worsening.
 Decision-makers then choose the point matching their priorities.

 The repository ships with a synthetic three-region demo dataset so the model can be run and explored out of the box.